 Ideas that spread, win. – Seth Godin

-I recently was a guest on the Manly Show with Jeff Sieh and we discussed what I do as Head of Social Strategy for Canva.
+I recently was a guest on the Manly Show with Jeff Sieh and we discussed what I do for my social media strategy.
 I used an analogy from The Princess Bride to explain my social strategy in a quick way.
 Hopefully my explanation will help you create your social strategy for visual marketing to maximize your content.

 In The Princess Bride, the hero Westley needs to storm a castle guarded by sixty men with limited manpower and assets in order to save his true love, Princess Buttercup from being forced into marriage with the evil Count Rugen.
 He takes the following actions: reviewing the liabilities, assessing his assets, creating a plan, and implementing it.